tenox7/autosnap/README.md

 ## Usage

+🛑 **WARNING USE AT YOUR OWN RISK I take no responsibility for any data loss associated with use of these scripts!**

 * Place either ZFS or BTRFS `autosnap.sh` in a directory accessible via PATH for Cron.
 The script is recursive so it will need to call itself by `"${0}"`.
 * If using BTRFS edit the script and specify mount point and snapshots directory.
 * Add crontab(5) entries for root.
 You can come up with any schedule you want.
 See examples below.